Barberton, Ohio: Media

-Barberton's sources of news include daily newspapers from major cities, such as the Akron Beacon Journal and the Cleveland Plain-Dealer, as well as the local weekly newspaper, the Barberton Herald, which ceased publication on December 29, 2022.
+Barberton's sources of news include daily newspapers from nearby major cities, such as the Akron-based Akron Beacon Journal and the Cleveland-based The Plain Dealer, along with a weekly newspaper called the Barberton Gazette, which began on August 24, 2023.
+Previously, the city was served by the Barberton Herald, a weekly newspaper that ceased publication on December 29, 2022.

 Transportation

 Barberton station was a train station along the Erie Railroad main line.
 It opened in 1890 as a station of the New York, Pennsylvania and Ohio Railroad.
 Passenger service was terminated on August 1, 1965, with the cancellation of the Atlantic Express (eastbound) Pacific Express (westbound), and multi-day trains from Hoboken, New Jersey to Dearborn Station in Chicago.